Lazack28/Lazack-Device/README.md

     UPLOAD THE CREEDS.JS FILE YOU GET TO THE AUTHENTICATORS FILE ON THE REPO...
 THEN DEPLOY WITHOUT FILLING SESSION ID IN APP.JSON

-   thanks to shizo the techie for the pairing code code help
 ---
  ***Fork Repo***
 2. ***Click [FORK](https://github.com/Lazack28/Lazack-md/fork)***